lpdfio/lpdf-php/README.md

 # lpdfio/lpdf

-PHP adapter for [Lpdf](https://lpdf.io) — PDF as Code, on every platform.
+**PHP SDK for [Lpdf](https://lpdf.io) — PDF as Code on every platform**

-Describe your document structure in code using the programming Kit or XML.
-Every PDF is compact, pixel-perfect, and identical across platforms.
+You describe a document as code or XML.
+Lpdf renders a compact, pixel-perfect PDF — identical across platforms.

 ## Installation